-Leverage Risk: The Fund, directly or indirectly via the Subsidiary's investments, or through gained exposure to Underlying Pools (via derivatives or structures products), will use derivatives to increase its long and short exposure creating leverage, which can magnify the Fund's potential for gain or loss and, therefore, amplify the effects of market volatility on the Fund's share price.
-The use of leverage may cause an Underlying Pool to liquidate portfolio positions when it would not be advantageous to do so in order to satisfy its obligations.
-The use of leverage by an Underlying Pool may also result in higher indirect expenses of the Fund than those of mutual funds that do not invest in securities that use such techniques.
-With respect to investments in Underlying Pools, however, the Fund cannot lose more than its investment in an Underlying Pool because the Fund is not legally liable for an Underlying Pool's derivative or other obligations.
-The Fund's use of swap contracts or futures contracts involves indirect leverage because swap contract payments are based upon notional value rather than the amount invested.
+Leverage Risk: The Fund, directly or indirectly via the Subsidiary's investments, , will use derivatives to increase its long and short exposure creating leverage, which can magnify the Fund's potential for gain or loss and, therefore, amplify the effects of market volatility on the Fund's share price.
+The use of leverage may cause the Fund to liquidate portfolio positions when it would not be advantageous to do so in order to satisfy its obligations.
+The use of leverage may also result in higher indirect expenses of the Fund than those of mutual funds that do not invest in securities that use such techniques.
+The Fund's use of futures contracts involves indirect leverage because contract payments are based upon notional value rather than the amount invested.
 To the extent that the Fund is not able to close out a leveraged position because of market illiquidity, the Fund's liquidity may be impaired to the extent that it has a substantial portion of liquid assets segregated or earmarked to cover obligations.

 Liquidity Risk: Certain Funds are subject to liquidity risk.
-Liquidity risk exists when particular investments of the Fund or an Underlying Pool would be difficult to purchase or sell, possibly preventing the Fund or an Underlying Pool from selling such illiquid securities at an advantageous time or price, or possibly requiring the Fund or Underlying Pool to dispose of other investments at unfavorable times or prices in order to satisfy obligations.
-A portion of the Fund's assets will be invested in the Underlying Pools, the securities of which may or may not be traded on public or electronic exchanges.
+Liquidity risk exists when particular investments of the Fund would be difficult to purchase or sell, possibly preventing the Fund from selling such illiquid securities at an advantageous time or price, or possibly requiring the Fund to dispose of other investments at unfavorable times or prices in order to satisfy obligations.
 Fund with principal investment strategies that involve securities of companies with smaller market capitalizations, non-U.S. securities, Rule 144A securities, derivatives or securities with substantial market and/or credit risk tend to have the greatest exposure to liquidity risk.